spree/spree/README.md

 This will add the Spree gem to your Gemfile, create initializers, copy migrations and optionally generate sample products and orders.

-If you get an "sh: identify: command not found" error then you can try installing magick.
+If you get an "sh: identify: command not found" error then you can try installing imagemagick.
 ```shell
 brew install imagemagick
 ```